zammad/zammad-documentation/admin/console/hidden-settings.rst

 .. image:: /images/console/ui_table_group_by_show_count-example.png

-Default Ticket type on creation
+Default ticket type on creation
 -------------------------------

-Zammad allows you to define the default article type upon Ticket creation.
+Zammad allows you to define the default article type upon ticket creation.
 By default this will be a incoming phone call.

 You can choose between